nicholasdly/nicholasdly/README.md

 recently learned a bit of the cybersecurity field though, and that is quickly growing to become a larger interest of mine!

-I'm currently learning matrix algebra, the philosophy of computability, and computer architecture.
 I am always trying to learn new things though, whether that is a subject I'm not familiar with, or a subject I have experience in!

 You can contact me at anytime by emailing me at "lynichol@msu.edu"!
 Thank you!